-&lt;sup>1USACE CERP activities are part of the Central and Southern Florida Project (C&SF), but are presented separately from other C&SF activities.
+1 USACE CERP activities are part of the Central and Southern Florida Project (C&SF), but are presented separately from other C&SF activities.

-&lt;sup>2 USACE FY 2006 Enacted reflects reductions for rescission and congressionally directed funding for the C&SF Upper St. Johns River project.
+2 USACE FY 2006 Enacted reflects reductions for rescission and congressionally directed funding for the C&SF Upper St. Johns River project.

-&lt;sup>3 Enacted numbers for USACE reflect reductions for any rescissions, but do not account for reductions due to savings and slippage.
+3 Enacted numbers for USACE reflect reductions for any rescissions, but do not account for reductions due to savings and slippage.
 FY 2013 numbers reflect approved work allowances.

-Beginning with the FY 2006 Budget Request these projects are now included as part of one Corps of Engineers line item referred to as the "South Florida Everglades Ecosystem Restoration" Program.
+4 Beginning with the FY 2006 Budget Request these projects are now included as part of one Corps of Engineers line item referred to as the "South Florida Everglades Ecosystem Restoration" Program.

-&lt;sup>5 Enacted numbers for FY 2005 and FY 2006 reflect additional Emergency Watershed Protection Program funding due to hurricanes.
+5 Enacted numbers for FY 2005 and FY 2006 reflect additional Emergency Watershed Protection Program funding due to hurricanes.

-&lt;sup>6 Reflects \$19,199,000 for construction and \$16,000,000 for land acquisition.
+6 Modified Water Deliveries project funding for this year was \$35,199,000, reflecting \$19,199,000 for construction and \$16,000,000 for land acquisition.

-Includes the transfer of \$17 million in unobligated balances from the USDOI- NPS Federal Land Acquisition to NPS Construction to further the Modified Water Deliveries project.
+7 Includes the transfer of \$17 million in unobligated balances from the USDOI- NPS Federal Land Acquisition to NPS Construction to further the Modified Water Deliveries project.